 How to find private Deeds of Trust

-Make sure that you are dealing with the actual ‘Loan broker’, not a Loan officer who wants to place private money.
-The owner, who is usually the broker, is the one who makes the final decisions, and who is financially responsible for the Loans that are made.
+Make sure you are dealing with the actual ‘Loan broker,’ not a Loan officer who wants to place private money.
+The owner, who is usually the broker, is the one who makes the final decisions and who is financially responsible for the Loans that are made.
 You want to be dealing with the person behind the ‘buck stops here’ if you want to get the real answers.

 When you find a broker, ask for their license numbers (state and national).
 Verify that the license is valid by checking the National Loan Licensing System and the state licensing system.
-Check the state database for complaints, or legal actions taken against the company.
+Check the state database for complaints or legal actions against the company.

-Verify references, check records Next, verify if the references told you the truth, or if they were just people paid by the company to say good things.
+Verify references, and check records Next, verify if the references told you the truth or if they were just people paid by the company to say good things.
 Want to know the easy way to do that?
-Ask for an address of a transaction that the reference was involved in and then go to your county’s assessor records and recorder’s office records and verify that a Deeds of Trust was placed on the property.
-Look at what liens were filed before the Deeds of Trust was recorded and what liens came after and ask questions if you cannot figure it out.
+Ask for an address of a transaction in which the reference was involved, and then go to your county’s assessor records and recorder’s office records and verify that a Deeds of Trust was placed on the property.
+Look at what liens were filed before the Deeds of Trust were recorded and what liens came after, and ask questions if you cannot figure it out.

 What services do Deeds of Trust broker need to provide?
-Smart Deeds of Trust brokers always pull credit reports on borrowers and can relay that information to the investor.
-We provide the credit score page to the investors and an explanation of the derogatory items on the credit report.
-We do not allow the investors to download the entire credit report due to the FACTA Act, and the Red Flag Rules.
+Thoughtful Deeds of Trust brokers always pull credit reports on borrowers and can relay that information to the investor.
+We provide the credit score page to the investors and explain the derogatory items on the credit report.
+We do not allow investors to download the entire credit report due to the FACTA Act and the Red Flag Rules.
 To explain further, because it could be possible for a member of the investor’s family, or a friend, to find the credit report and use it to commit identity theft, the investor could be subject to legal proceedings.
 Therefore, if an investor wants to see the credit report, he is invited to our office to read the credit report.

-The broker should also verify the borrower’s ‘ability to repay’ on all residential Loans.
-To do this, the broker should collect from the borrower tax return(s), pay stub(s), bank statements(s), pictures of the cash for the down payment if the funds are not in the bank, and any other proof that the borrower has enough money to purchase the property, fix up the property and make the monthly payments, as well as pay off the principal balance in the allotted timeframe.
+The broker should verify the borrower’s ‘ability to repay' on all residential Loans.
+To do this, the broker should collect from the borrower tax return(s), pay stub(s), bank statements(s), and pictures of the cash for the down payment if the funds are not in the bank.
+Any other proof that the borrower has enough money to purchase the property, fix up the property, make the monthly payments, and pay off the principal balance in the allotted timeframe.

 Next, the broker should provide to the borrower ALL of the disclosures required by law.
-There are approximately 20 pages of forms that every borrower must receive, as well as a 5 page Loan application, the good faith estimate, and the truth in lending.
-With the first Deeds of Trust that you do with a broker, you should verify that these forms have been filled out and signed, by looking at the actual file.
+There are approximately 20 pages of forms that every borrower must receive, as well as a 5-page Loan application, the good faith estimate, and the truth in lending.
+With the first Deeds of Trust you do with a broker, you should verify that these forms have been filled out and signed by looking at the actual file.

 Those are some of the highlights on how to investigate before you invest, but there is a lot more to share.
-If you would like more information, sign up for our newsletters so that you can get additional information contact us.
+If you would like more information, sign up for our newsletters to get the additional information and contact us.

-A Deed of Trust (also known as Trust Deed) is a deed (a piece of paper usually recorded at the county) that gives legal title to real estate to a trustee.
+A Deed of Trust (also known as Trust Deed) is a deed (a piece of paper usually recorded at the county) that gives a trustee legal title to real estate.
 It secures the note (Loan).

 There are three parties to this type of title.
-They are the Trustor (Borrower), Beneficiary (Lender) and a neutral 3rd part called the Trustee.
+They are the Trustor (Borrower), Beneficiary (Lender), and a neutral 3rd party called the Trustee.

 This is noted in the Deed of Trust and is called the ‘power of sale clause’ for example: